Pets

 It’s best to rely on an EPA- or FDA-approved product.
 There’s little evidence that homemade remedies, such as essential oil mixtures, will provide reliable protection, and there’s a chance that a homemade anti-tick concoction could harm your pet.

-For more information visit the Tick Encounter Resource Center and the Humane Society.
+For more information visit the Tick Encounter Resource Center.